 A family on a road trip ends up stranded in the Nevada desert where they are subsequently hunted down by deformed human cannibals sprung from an incestuous family tree.

 Bless Mr. Craven’s heart.
-This movie does make road trips sound frightening.
-The plot is apparently rooted in the gruesome Scottish legend of Sawney Bean, head of an incestuous, cannibalistic clan that spent decades petrifying the good old folks of the 15th century.
-Luckily both appear to be fragments of the imagination.
+This movie does make road trips frightening.
+The plot’s from the gruesome Scottish legend of Sawney Bean, head of an incestuous, cannibalistic clan that spent decades petrifying folks in the 15th century.
+Fortunately both the original and the updated for film stories are figments of the imagination.

 The Descent, 2005 – Appalachian Mountains, USA

-I’m feeling confident about this one: humanoid flesh eaters are a by-product of our imagination.
-It made for a scary flick though, well done writers!
-Getting lost underground due to erroneous map?
+I’m feeling confident about this one: humanoid flesh eaters aren’t really real.
+It made for a scary flick though – well done writers!
+Getting lost underground due to an erroneous map?
 Cannibalism derived from being stuck in caves?
 Sounds fairly plausible.
-Not appetizing, but it wouldn’t be the first time we hear of cannibalism born out of desperate situations.
+Not appetizing, but it wouldn’t be the first time we’ve heard about cannibalism born out of desperate situations.
 Alive, anyone?